Neisvestney/TelegramModularFramework/docs/guides/handlers/callback_queries.md

 ## Arguments

-All dynamic parts from path can be passed to medthod by its names
+All dynamic parts from path can be passed to method by its names
+Path query params also parsed and can be passed
-Values convertes with @Guides.TypeReadrs
+Values converts with @Guides.TypeReaders

 ## Sending buttons

-Sending buttons done by sending replaty message with repltyMarkup in other [Handler](xref:Guides.Handlers.Introduction)
+Sending buttons done by sending replay message with replyMarkup in other [Handler](xref:Guides.Handlers.Introduction)
 ```csharp
 var replyMarkup = new InlineKeyboardMarkup(new []